19900321/HerbSyner_Finder/README.md

   <em>Overview of network framework.
 (A) Systematic comparison of five prescriptions for CVA on their therapeutic targets.
 (B) Identify synergistic ingredients of CVA prescriptions through a comprehensive combination landscape (C) Experimental validation of synergistic ingredients.</em>
 </p>

+## Website
+Good news!!!
+We have developed a web server for HerbSyner_Finder calculations via interactive task submission at https://herbcomb.com/#/main/finder_synergy, which is user-friendly for those without programming skills.

 ## Features

 - **Network-based distance calculation**: Compute distances between herbs and ingredients in biological networks